Super Mario: Ridable animals and vehicles

 Apart from automated objects in levels that may transport the player character, certain ridable animals and vehicles have appeared that the player controls.
 Mario's dinosaur friend Yoshi has appeared as a mount to the player character in several Super Mario games since Super Mario World.
 In Yoshi's Island and 64 DS, instead of the player character merely riding on Yoshi's back, Yoshi is the player character.
 Yoshis generally have abilities including eating enemies, flying, shooting projectiles, and breathing fire.
 Miyamoto had originally wished for Mario to be able to ride a dinosaur in Super Mario Bros., but this wasn't possible due to technical limitations.
-Poochi is a dog featuring in Yoshi's Island who Yoshi can ride.
+Poochy is a dog featuring in Yoshi's Island who Yoshi can ride.
 Plesiosaurs Dorrie and Plessie can be ridden by the player characters in 64 and 3D World respectively, with Plessie serving a larger role in Bowser's Fury.

 Various vehicles that the player character can control have also appeared.
 These include a magic carpet in 2, flying clouds in several 2D games, submarines in Land and Yoshi's Island, an airplane in Land, a helicopter, train, and mole tank in Yoshi's Island, cars in Yoshi's Island and Maker 2, and the Koopa Clown Car aircraft in the Maker games.